beego/beedoc/en-US/install/bee.md

 │   └── app.conf
 ├── controllers
 │   └── default.go
-├── main.go
 ├── models
+├── routers
+│   └── router.go
+├── tests
+│   └── default_test.go
 ├── static
+│   ├── js
 │   ├── css
-│   ├── img
-│   └── js
+│   └── img
-└── views
+├── views
-    └── index.tpl
+│   └── index.tpl
+├── main.go

-8 directories, 4 files
+11 directories, 5 files
 ```

-### Command run
+### Command `run`

-When we develop a Go project, we often have problem that we need to compile the project and run it manually. `bee run` command will supervise the file system of beego project using inotify so that we can see the result directly after the modifications for project.
+When we develop Go projects, we often have problems of needing to compile and run them manually.
+The `bee run` command will supervise the file system of any beego project using [inotify](http://en.wikipedia.org/wiki/Inotify) so that we can see the results immediately after any modifications within for beego project folders.

 ```
+cd myproject
 bee run
 13-11-25 09:53:04 [INFO] Uses 'myproject' as 'appname' 13-11-25 09:53:04 [INFO] Initializing watcher...
 13-11-25 09:53:04 [TRAC] Directory(/gopath/src/myproject/controllers)
-13-11-25 09:53:04 [TRAC] Directory(/gopath/src/myproject/models)
 13-11-25 09:53:04 [TRAC] Directory(/gopath/src/myproject)
+13-11-25 09:53:04 [TRAC] Directory(/gopath/src/myproject/routers)
+13-11-25 09:53:04 [TRAC] Directory(/gopath/src/myproject/tests)
 13-11-25 09:53:04 [INFO] Start building...
 13-11-25 09:53:16 [SUCC] Build was successful
 13-11-25 09:53:16 [INFO] Restarting myproject ...
 13-11-25 09:53:16 [INFO] ./myproject is running...
+13-11-25 09:53:16 [app.go:103] [I] http server Running on :8080
 ```
-Open browser and visit `http://localhost:8080/`, you should see some changes:
+Upon execution of this command, open your browser and visit `http://localhost:8080/`, you should see your app running:

 ![](../images/beerun.png)

-After modifing the `default.go` file in `controllers` folder, we can see
-these output in command line:
+After modifying the `default.go` file in the `controllers` folder, we can see the output below from the command line:

 ```
 13-11-25 10:11:20 [EVEN] "/gopath/src/myproject/controllers/default.go": DELETE|MODIFY